 - Spicy slaw can be served with house dressing

-- Mango or passion fruit sorbet is vegan friendly with no modification required
+- Mango sorbet is vegan friendly with no modification required

 Wahaca’s Fruity Habanero sauce contains honey.
 Smoky Chipotle and Fiery Arbol contain no animal products.

 Our horchata agua fresca soft drink contains cow’s milk.
-Our Mexican hot chocolate is dairy free.
+Our Mexican hot chocolate is dairy free, but our Chilli Chocolate Tequila Toddy does contain dairy.
 All our teas and coffees can be ordered without milk – please ask if we have soy milk available as a substitute.

 The tomato-based drinks listed below contain a small amount of Worcestershire sauce, which contains traces of anchovies as flavouring (fish):

 There’s other stuff I can’t eat that you haven’t mentioned – what can I have?! >

 Our waiters, managers and chefs are thoroughly trained on the sixteen main allergens required by the FSA and other common dietary requirements, and will be happy to help you out with choices on the day you eat with us.
 If you do need some advice in advance, email us with your requirements and we’ll try to give some guidance.